alibaba/Sentinel/sentinel-extension/sentinel-datasource-redis/README.md

 # Sentinel DataSource Redis

-Sentinel DataSource Redis provides integration with Redis. make Redis as dynamic rule data source of Sentinel.
-The data source uses push model (listener) with redis pub/sub feature.
+Sentinel DataSource Redis provides integration with Redis.
+The data source leverages Redis pub-sub feature to implement push model (listener).

-**NOTE**:
+The data source uses [Lettuce](https://lettuce.io/) as the Redis client internal.
+Requires JDK 1.8 or later.

-we not support redis cluster as a pub/sub dataSource now.
+> **NOTE**: Currently we do not support Redis Cluster now.

+## Usage

 To use Sentinel DataSource Redis, you should add the following dependency: